wigging/swift-macos/docs/_posts/2020-07-11-key-shortcuts.md

 Shift ⇧ + Command ⌘ + Y
 : Hide or show the debugging area.

+Command ⌘ + Option ⌥ + E
+: Select the first instance of some text.
+Then use shortcut to select next occurance of that text.

 ## macOS shortcuts

 Some of these shortcuts do not apply to Macs with the Touch ID sensor.
 These shortcuts are denoted by an * .